May 20, 2014

 So let’s give it a try!

 Acupressure is easy; you don’t need years of experience to start helping your dog right away.
 These techniques are safe and simple enough for anyone to try.
-One of the absolutely best points to use for an anxious dog is Heart 1 (HT 1).
+One of the absolute best points to use for an anxious dog is Heart 1 (HT 1).
 This point is easy to find and most dogs find it deeply relaxing.
 And it will work for any animal – cats and guinea pigs included.

 Sit near your dog.
 Have her lie next to you.
 If she’s too wound up, have her sit or stand instead.
 Gently stroke the armpit region with a flat hand, following the direction of the hair from front to back.
 After a few strokes, gently place your fingertips (no long nails, please!) in the armpit crease.
 Find the deepest spot in the center of the crease, about halfway from the front to back.
 Take a look at the photo for guidance.